 Here is what Stormy Daniels testified happened between her and Donald Trump

-NEW YORK (AP) — Stormy Daniels was paid to prevent her from going public with claims of a sexual encounter with Donald Trump before the 2016 election.
-Now Trump is having to confront her testimony in court about the allegations in the midst of another presidential campaign.
+NEW YORK (AP) — Porn actor Stormy Daniels took the witness stand Tuesday in the hush money case against Donald Trump, who looked on as she detailed their alleged sexual encounter and the payment she got to keep it quiet.

-Daniels took the witness stand Tuesday in his hush money criminal trial, putting the presumptive Republican presidential nominee face-to-face with the woman whose story prosecutors say he tried to bury years ago.
+Prosecutors allege Trump paid Daniels to keep quiet about the claims as he ran for president in 2016.
+Her testimony aired them very publicly as the presumptive Republican presidential nominee seeks to win the White House again.

-Trump denies having sex with her, and his lawyers unsuccessfully pushed for a mistrial midway through her testimony.
+Trump denies having sex with Daniels, and his lawyers unsuccessfully pushed for a mistrial midway through her testimony.

 It’s the biggest spectacle yet in the first criminal trial of a former American president, now in its third week of testimony in Manhattan.